 We define the site administrator as the person who is in charge of creating and maintaining the framework that enables Tableau Desktop users in your organization to publish, share, manage, and connect to data sources and workbooks.
 For example, a site manager works with site users and their permissions, in contrast to working directly with content that is published to the site.

-The Tableau Online site administrator is typically part of the IT team at your organization.
+The Tableau Cloud site administrator is typically part of the IT team at your organization.
 If your organization doesn’t have a formal IT team, the site administrator might be a savvy Tableau Desktop user who takes on this role (the accidental admin, so to speak).

 Tasks that are typically outside the site administrator’s realm

-In this documentation, we make a distinction between the roles of site administrator and data manager, which is the role for the person who creates and publishes data sources to Tableau Online.
+In this documentation, we make a distinction between the roles of site administrator and data manager, which is the role for the person who creates and publishes data sources to Tableau Cloud.
 Even so, in your organization, the same person might cover both roles.
 In practice, you’ll divide these responsibilities in the way that works best in your environment.
 To learn more about the data manager’s realm, see Publish Data Sources and Workbooks(Link opens in a new window).

 Steps for setting up your site